 The process of getting your musical output into Second Life is known as “streaming” or “livestreaming” and is handled by servers and software that are completely independent of Second Life.
 So, during a performance your avatar may crash, but the audience can still hear you.
 It might be important to know that if you’re given to uttering expletives when something goes wrong.

 There are quite a few stream providers in Second Life and I imagine that they are all providing essentially the same product.
 However, I have rented my stream from TRAX supplied by Bones Writer for several years now and have been extremely happy with his top-quality service.

 The livestreaming process introduces a degree of lag.
 The audio output from your computer buffers for a few seconds on the server before it’s served into Second Life.
 This minimises (but doesn’t completely prevent) the risk of your output signal breaking up, looping or dropping out before it reaches the audience.
 The amount of lag is usually around twenty seconds or so, but varies according to your upload speed, bitrate and samplerate.
 After quite a lot of experimentation I selected a bitrate of 96K and a samplerate of 44,100Hz.
 There are lots of different opinions about the most appropriate settings for Second Life and most of it is plain guessing.
 I am guided by the stream providers and read their notecards carefully before setting up a new stream.

 The only extra piece of software you need is free and it’s called BUTT (Broadcast Using This Tool)

-BUTT allows you to pre-load stream details and move easily between them.
+BUTT allows you to pre-load stream details and move easily between different streams (some performers rent a backup stream and some venues prefer you to use their stream).
 Once you’ve downloaded and installed it, BUTT should look like this:-